Doe Standing In Wildflowers

 Today, I want to shed light on the captivating origin behind the name “Buck Moon” for the full moon that graces our skies in July.

+I photographed this Whitetail Doe in some lily pads at the Sequoyah National Wildlife Refuge in Oklahoma.
 I was in the parking area near the Reeve’s Boat Ramp when I heard this Doe splashing in the lily pads.
 Over the years, I have photographed Deer crossing this same spot.
-This is my first for seeing one cross when the lily pads are present.
+This is my first for seeing … Read more

 I photographed this Whitetail Fawn in tall weeds at the Sequoyah National Wildlife Refuge in Oklahoma.